ll7/paf22/doc/02_development/11_dvc.md

 Back in your shell, you should see that the push was successful.

-## Add file or folder to dvc
+## Add file or folder to DVC

-To add a file or folder to dvc use the following commands:
+To add a file or folder to DVC use the following commands:

 ```shell
 # Add file data/data.xml